INTRODUCTION

 - Sauerkraut and Kimchi: Fermented vegetables loaded with beneficial bacteria.

-- Pickles (fermented naturally): A crunchy, gut-friendly snack.
+- Pickles (fermented naturally): A crunchy and gut-friendly snack.

 Adding these foods to your daily meals can help maintain a healthy microbiome and boost immunity with probiotics and gut health.